withastro/docs/src/pages/en/guides/cms/contentful.md

 ## Integrating with Astro

-In this section, we'll use the [Contentful SDK](https://github.com/contentful/contentful.js) to connect your Contentful space to Astro with zero client side JavaScript.
+In this section, we'll use the [Contentful SDK](https://github.com/contentful/contentful.js) to connect your Contentful space to Astro with zero client-side JavaScript.

 ### Prerequisites